loomio/loomio-docs/policy/src/privacy/index.md

 Content including your user profile will be public on the internet if you participate in a public discussion or join a public group.

-You may view or correct your personal information at any time via the ‘edit profile’ page within Loomio.
+You may view or correct your personal information at any time via the "edit profile" page within Loomio.

 You may *deactivate* your user account.
 Personally identifying information such as your name, username and profile photo will no longer be associated with content you have posted and Loomio will not contact you again.
 You can reactivate your account at a later date if you wish.